rustfoundation/foundation.rust-lang.org/events/rustconf.md

-The Rust Foundation is a sponsor of RustConf 2023: the largest annual gathering of the Rust language community.
-As a sponsor, we value the opportunity to support the event financially and appreciate the efforts of RustConf's organizing team to build this year's lineup of content and experiences.&nbsp;
+*The Rust Foundation is a sponsor of RustConf 2023: the largest annual gathering of the Rust language community.
+As a sponsor, we value the opportunity to contribute financial support to the event and appreciate the efforts of RustConf's organizing team to build this year's lineup of content and experiences.&nbsp;*